sdr-enthusiasts/docker-piaware/README.md

 The following ports are used by this container:

-* `8080` - dump1090 web interface (PiAware Skyview) - optional but recommended so you can look at the pretty maps and watch the planes fly around.
+* `80` - PiAware Status page and dump1090 web interface (Skyaware) - optional but recommended so you can check status and and watch the planes fly around.
+* `8080` - dump1090 web interface (Skyaware) only.
+If you just want the map, you can use this instead of port `80`.
 * `30001` - dump1090 TCP raw input listen port - optional, recommended to leave unmapped unless explicitly needed
 * `30002` - dump1090 TCP raw output listen port - optional, recommended to leave unmapped unless explicitly needed
 * `30003` - dump1090 TCP BaseStation output listen port - optional, recommended to leave unmapped unless explicitly needed